Dry Socket

 The prognosis for dry sockets is generally good, but the condition can be quite painful and may require medicines prescribed by a dental professional.Trusted Source The typical symptoms of dry sockets include severe pain, bad breath, and an unpleasant taste in the mouth.
 If you suspect you have a dry socket, you must contact your dentist for proper evaluation and treatment.

-How To Prevent Dry Socket?
+How to Prevent Dry Socket?

 After tooth removal surgery, you risk developing a dry socket, so it is vital to follow specific guidelines to avoid it.
 Here are seven things you can do to prevent dry sockets: